gitfrederic/RepData_PeerAssessment1/PA1_template.md

-## The mean total number of steps taken per day.
+## The mean total number of steps taken per day

 ```r